 According to a Chinese VR news outlet, Meta's next headset will use 2560×2560 micro-OLED displays.

-If the report is accurate, this will be Meta's first ever headset to use micro-OLED, and its first non-LCD headset since the original Oculus Quest all the way back in 2019.
+If the report's claim that Meta will use SeeYA's display is accurate, it will be Meta's first ever headset to use micro-OLED, and its first non-LCD headset since the original Oculus Quest all the way back in 2019.

 | Type | Resolution | |